sqrtrae/physics/src/README.md

 Do note however that I _will not_ be accepting any requests to add **new** content (as in notes, problems, etc.).
 The primary purpose of this repository is to be an aid as I study physics/mathematics subjects, and new content will only be added as I learn more!

+Also, be aware that the layout of this repository can (and probably will) change frequently as I add more stuff.

 ---

 Oh and one more thing...